Skip to main content

 After Tooth Extraction

-Following a tooth extraction, proper post-operative care prevents complications like dry socket and ensures smooth healing.
-Most extractions heal within 7–14 days.
+After a tooth extraction, taking good care of the area helps prevent problems like dry socket and helps you heal faster.
+Most extractions heal within 7 to 14 days.

 First 24 Hours